nrode/Lifelihood/README.md

 - `data/`: contains the data to test code
 - `R/`: contains source R code
 - `tests/`: contains tests for the R code
 - `src/`: contains both compiled and source pascal (Lazarus and Delphi) code
-- `man/`:
+- `man/`: contains the documentation
 - `reports/`:

 <br>

 ## State of the project

 - `R/lifelihood.R` is the main R script that runs the project.
-It works well and can be tested with `R/tests/test_lifelihood.R`.
+It works well and can be tested with `tests/test_lifelihood.R`.
    - This part needs to be changed:
    ```R
    #' @examples